setner111/Disciplined-AI-Software-Development/AI-PREFERENCES.md

 - Work with modular project layout and centralized main module, SoC is critical for project flexibility.
 - Important to recognize when separation of concerns would harm rather than help the architecture.
 - Each project should include a benchmarking suite that links directly to projects modules for real testing during development to catch improvements/regressions in real-time.
-- Benchmarking suite must include generalized output to .json with collected data (component: result)
+- Benchmarking suite must include generalized output to .json with collected data (component: result).
-- Apply optimizations only to proven bottlenecks with measurable impact, avoiding premature optimization that clutters the codebase. (eg.: Regressions after a change)
+- Apply optimizations only to proven bottlenecks with measurable impact, avoiding premature optimization that clutters the codebase (eg.: Regressions after a change).
 - Favor robust error handling without over-engineering - implement what's necessary for production reliability, not every possible edge case.
-- Choose based on performance characteristics that match your workload requirements, not popular trends.
+- Choose based on performance characteristics that match the workload requirements, not popular trends.
 - Preserve code readability and maintainability as primary concerns, ensuring that any performance improvements don't sacrifice code clarity.
 - Resist feature bloat and complexity creep by consistently asking whether each addition truly serves the core purpose.
 - Multiple languages don't violate the principles when each serves a specific, measurable purpose.
 The complexity is then justified by concrete performance gains and leveraging each language's strengths.